econchick/roguelynn/_posts/2013-01-10-avoid-drowning.md

 ### Break it apart
-- What's this component or chunks purpose?
+- What's this component or chunk's purpose?
 - What problem does it solve for this project?
 - Strength & weaknesses of this chunk or component?
 - How does it fit with another chunk(s)?